quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet was received, while kReorderingThreshold provides some tolerance for reordering of packets in the network.

-The RECOMMENDED value for kReorderingThreshold is 3.
+The RECOMMENDED initial value for kReorderingThreshold is 3.

 We derive this default from recommendations for TCP loss recovery {{!RFC5681}}
 {{!RFC6675}}.
-It is possible for networks to exhibit higher degrees of reordering, causing a sender to spuriously detect losses.
-Spurious loss detection leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
+It is possible for networks to exhibit higher degrees of reordering, causing a sender to detect spurious losses.
+Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
 Implementers MAY use algorithms developed for TCP, such as TCP-NCR
 {{!RFC4653}}, to improve QUIC's reordering resilience, though care should be